+This policy applies to all members, website users, registered users, event delegates and Outreach volunteers.
 This policy describes how and why ISUOG uses your personal information, how we protect your privacy when doing so, and your rights and choices regarding this information.
 We promise to respect any of your personal information which is under our control and to keep it safe.
-We aim to be clear when we collect your information and about what what we will do with it.
+We aim to be clear when we collect your information about what we will do with it.

 We are a large charity with relationships with thousands of members, subscribers, volunteers, supporters and researchers, so we use personal information on a day to day basis in order to operate.
 Our use of personal information allows us to disseminate the highest quality education, standards and research information around ultrasound in obstetrics and gynecology with the aim to improve women’s health.

 This policy is effective from 25th May 2018.

 The International Society of Ultrasound in Obstetrics and Gynecology (ISUOG) is registered as a company (2722770) and charity (1030406) in England and Wales whose registered office is at 122 Freston Road, London W10 6TR, United Kingdom.

 We collect information in the following ways:

 You may give us your information in order to sign up for membership, to receive our newsletter, make a donation, purchase our products, attend one of our events, attend a course approved by ISUOG or if you register as a volunteer, media volunteer or ambassador for us.

 In addition, in accordance with common website practice, we will receive information about the type of device you’re using to access our website or apps and the settings on that device may provide us with information about your device, including what type of device it is, what specific device you have, what operating system you’re using, what your device settings are, and why a crash has happened.
 Your device manufacturer or operating system provider will have more details about what information your device makes available to us.

 Your information may be sent to us by third parties, for example:

 - Outreach Project Lead or Local Liaison Organisers